Detroit Lions 21 - New York Giants 16 - Big Blue Interactive

 - TE Daniel Bellinger

-- LT Korey Cunningham
+- LT Matt Peart

 - LG Joshua Ezeudu